cyrilpillai/GreenDao-Migrator/README.md

 Using an ORM like greenrobot's [GreenDAO](https://github.com/greenrobot/greenDAO) makes it super easy to persist data and saves us from the wrath of `Cursors`.

-But `Schema Migrations` is not straight forward in GreenDAO or most of the SQL ORMs for that matter.
+But `Schema Migrations` are not straight forward in GreenDAO or most of the SQL ORMs for that matter.

 If you use GreenDAO in your application and hate the migration process, you can surely get something out of this project.